2013 Ram 1500 Performance

 Acceleration and Power

 Reviewers are very pleased with the new V6, saying it provides decent power and should be adequate for most buyers who don’t do a lot of heavy hauling or towing.
 They also like the optional Hemi V8 for its power.
 They note that opting for the Hemi over the smaller 4.7-liter V8 yields no fuel-economy penalty.
-Critics also like the new eight-speed automatic, saying it keeps the V6 in its powerband and also helps to maximize fuel efficiency.
+Critics also like the new eight-speed automatic, saying it keeps the V6 in its powerband and helps to maximize fuel efficiency.